UPBGE/UPBGE-Docs/source/manual/python/python_game_engine.rst

     owner["Text"] = text
 ```

->**Key Status**
+.. topic:: **Key Status**

->
->The status of a key is what informs you whether the key has just been pressed or if it was pressed already.
+   The status of a key is what informs you whether the key has just been pressed or if it was pressed already.
 The Keyboard sensor is always positive as long as any key is held, and you may need to trigger different functions when some keys are pressed and released.
 The status values are actually stored in bge.logic:

 ```python
 0 = bge.logic.KX_INPUT_NONE